cristianedomingues/cristianedomingues/README.md

  ### Hi there 👋.
 Welcome to my profile!

-- 🌍💻I'm Geographer, Developer and Data Science Student.
-- 📌 Working in a Real Estate Research Company.
+- 🌍💻I'm a website development student.
-- 📚 Currently, learning more about GitHub, Web Developer, Python and Databases.
+ - 📚 Currently, learning more about Git, GitHub, Web Developer, HTML.
+CSS and JavaScript.

 ## Coding Activity